|

 current value.
 An argument of P restores the previous

-value, C retains the current value, and D requests the
+value, C indicates the current value, and D requests the

-default. mm treats an empty or omitted argument as P.
+default.
+An empty or omitted argument is treated as P.

 SA [mode]